Axel Witsel

-Axel Laurent Angel Lambert Witsel (born 12 January 1989) is a Belgian professional footballer who plays as a defensive midfielder or centre-back for La Liga club Girona and the Belgium national team.
+Axel Laurent Angel Lambert Witsel (/fr/; born 12 January 1989) is a Belgian professional footballer for club Nice.
+A versatile midfielder, Witsel is known for his defensive intelligence, vision, playmaking ability, ball retention, and capacity to control the tempo of matches.
+He has primarily played as a defensive midfielder or central midfielder, but has also been deployed as a centre-back.

 Witsel began his career at hometown club Standard Liège, making 183 appearances and scoring 42 goals while winning five domestic trophies.
 He was awarded the Belgian Golden Shoe in 2008.
 After a season in Portugal with Benfica, he signed for Zenit Saint Petersburg for a €40 million fee in 2012.
-Witsel won four honours during his time in Russia, before leaving for Tianjin Quanjian in January 2017.
+Witsel won four honours during his time in Russia, before leaving for Tianjin Tianhai in January 2017.
 He returned to Europe with Borussia Dortmund in August 2018.
 With the Bundesliga side, Witsel won the 2019 DFL-Supercup and the 2020–21 DFB-Pokal.

-Witsel made his senior international debut in 2008 and earned his 100th cap for Belgium on 15 November 2018.
-He represented the country at the FIFA World Cup in 2014, 2018 and 2022, and the UEFA European Championship in 2016, 2020 and 2024, helping them to third place in the 2018 tournament.
+Witsel made his senior international debut for Belgium in 2008, and earned his 100th cap on 15 November 2018.
+He represented the country at the FIFA World Cup in 2014, 2018, 2022 and 2026, and the UEFA European Championship in 2016, 2020 and 2024, helping them to third place in the 2018 tournament.
+He retired from the national team in 2026 with 140 total appearances, making him Belgium's second-highest appearance maker.